twitter/scalding/README.md

 Notice that the `tokenize` function, which is standard Scala, integrates naturally with the rest of the MapReduce job.
 This is a very powerful feature of Scalding.
 (Compare it to the use of UDFs in Pig.)

-You can find this example code and more under [examples/](https://github.com/twitter/scalding/tree/master/src/main/scala/com/twitter/scalding/examples).
+You can find more example code under [examples/](https://github.com/twitter/scalding/tree/master/src/main/scala/com/twitter/scalding/examples).
+If you're interested in comparing Scalding to other languages, see the [Rosetta Code page](https://github.com/twitter/scalding/wiki/Rosetta-Code), which contains several MapReduce tasks translated from other frameworks like Pig and Hadoop Streaming into Scalding.

 ## Getting Started